encryption-alliance/unified-vault-format/file name encryption/AES-SIV-512-B64URL.md

 1. Compute the HMAC of the `dirId` using SHA-256 and the `hmacKey`
 1. Encoding the hash with Base32 to get a string of printable chars
-1. Constructing the directory path by resolving substrings of the encoded hash relative to the `{vaultRoot}/d/`
+1. Construct the directory path by resolving substrings of the encoded hash relative to `{vaultRoot}/d/`
+    * split of the first two characters of the encoded hash (allowing for a total of 1024 directories within the base directory)
+    * use the remaining 30 characters of the encoded hash as the second level directory

 ```ts
 let dirIdHash = hmacSha256(data: dirId, key: hmacKey)